arontier/ad3-descs/apps/antibody_fold/en/README.md

 # Description

 Antibody Folding is a method for predicting antibody 3D structures containing heavy chain and light chain using Evans R et al method[2,3].
-Example sequences include the anti-ACE2 binding antibody described by Colton J. Bracken et al [3].
+Example sequences are the anti-ACE2 binding antibody described by Colton J. Bracken et al [3].

 # Inputs